connniew/advicegenerator/README.md

 - Flexbox
 - Mobile-first workflow
 - VanillaJS
-- Used FavQs API for quotes
+- Used AdviceSlip API for quotes